Dry Weather Forecasts For Northern Sindh - UrduPoint

 Dry Weather Forecasts For Northern Sindh

-SUKKUR, (UrduPoint / Pakistan Point News - 22nd Apr, 2024) Pakistan Meteorological Department on Monday predicted dry weather in most parts of the northern Sindh during the next 24 hours.
+SUKKUR, (UrduPoint / Pakistan Point News - 23rd Apr, 2024) The local MET department on Tuesday forecast hot and dry weather in most parts of the northern Sindh during the next 24 hours.

 Mainly, dry weather is likely to prevail in the northern province.